felipe-mf/weather-dashboard/README.md

 Weather dashboard built with Vue.js+ Vite, using the [OpenWeatherMap API](https://openweathermap.org/api).
 The application allows users to search for any city and view current weather conditions along with a 5-day forecast.

+### The main branch contains the code for the mandatory part of the challenge.
 ### The frontend-challenge branch contains the code for the mandatory part of the challenge.
 ### The backend-challenge branch contains the code for the optional backend challenge.

 ![Preview Screenshot](./weather-dashboard/frontend/src/assets/preview.png)

 ## How to Use:
-Note: Make sure you use a valid [OpenWeatherMap API](https://openweathermap.org/api) key on your .env file, folow the .env.example file for reference.
+### ⚠️ Note: Make sure you use a valid [OpenWeatherMap API](https://openweathermap.org/api) key on your .env file, folow the .env.example file for reference.

 ### 1. Clone the repository